Medications and the Liver: Overview

 • discomfort on the right upper corner of the abdomen

 • dark urine and jaundice (yellow discoloration of the eyes and skin)

 • many people have no symptoms at all.

 Blood tests can usually detect evidence of liver damage before symptoms develop.
 When a medication known to possibly cause liver damage is used, your physician may recommend that blood tests be checked after starting the medication so that any evidence of liver damage can be detected before symptoms appear.

 The most common test used to monitor the liver damage is a liver panel, which consists of

 There are many other causes for elevated liver tests.
 For that reason your physician may obtain a baseline liver panel prior to starting a medication to be sure that it is normal.

-Minor elevations of these tests may occur after starting a medication and do not indicate significant liver damage.
-Generally speaking physicians are most concerned about serious medication-induced liver damage when the levels of AST and ALT rise 3 to 5 times or more over baseline or if there is an increase in bilirubin.
-If the elevations are minor, the medication is continued and the liver tests monitored.
+Minor elevations (less than 3 to 5 times over normal level) may occur after starting a medication and do not indicate significant liver damage, the medication is continued and the liver tests are monitored.
 In most cases, the liver tests will return to normal despite continuing the medication.

 Common Medications That Can Cause Liver Damage

 People who drink alcoholic beverages regularly are at higher risk of developing severe liver damage from acetaminophen.
 Drinking alcohol regularly changes the way the liver breaks down certain medications.
-In the case of acetaminophen, alcohol use leads to accumulation in the liver of a toxic byproduct of acetaminophen that can kill the liver cells.
-People who drink alcohol regularly should not take acetaminophen or take it is small doses if at all.
+In the case of acetaminophen, alcohol use leads to accumulation of a toxic byproduct of acetaminophen in the liver that can kill the liver cells.
+People who drink alcohol regularly should not take acetaminophen.

 Cholesterol Lowering Medications